-The PEI datasets have been downloaded over 9,000 times, generated a large number of scholarly outputs including eight books, seven policy reports, and 21 peer-reviewed book chapters and journal articles, and have been featured in more than 450 press articles across 46 countries.
-The current release of the global dataset includes assessments from 3,821 election experts evaluating 336 national parliamentary and presidential contests held worldwide in 166 countries from 1 July 2012 to 30 June 2016.
+The PEI datasets have generated a large number of scholarly and policy outputs including ten books, 30 peer-reviewed journal articles and book chapters, and 13 policy reports, and have been featured in more than 500 press articles across 44 countries.
+The 5.5 release of the global dataset includes assessments from 3,821 election experts evaluating 336 national parliamentary and presidential contests held worldwide in 166 countries from 1 July 2012 to 30 June 2016.

 The data allows a globally comparative look at the extent to which elections adhere to international norms and standards of electoral integrity.
 The latest report using the data is available here.